Jhgomez/StudyNotes/Android/compose.md

-at the bottom, usually we use a scaffold to add a navigation bar and/or a top app bar, so we usually don't have these three at the same time, top app bar, navigation bar and a drawer/rail however since the limit is our creativity, if we come up with a creative dessing we may have all these three displayed in the screen at same time at some point, for example LinkedIn has some sort of top bar, it is actually a search bar but its location is on top so it is similar, it has a navigation bar, and it can show you a permanent drawer/expanded wide nav rail if you do a scroll on the left edge, it actually draws a dim and block interactions with the main content which is also scroll to the right by the same amount of the drawer width.
+at the bottom, usually we use a scaffold to add a navigation bar and/or a top app bar, so we usually don't have these three at the same time, top app bar, navigation bar and a drawer/rail however since the limit is our creativity, if we come up with a creative dessing we may have all these three displayed in the screen at same time at some point, for example LinkedIn has some sort of top bar, it is actually a search bar but its location is on top so it is similar, it has a navigation bar, and it can show you a permanent drawer/expanded wide nav rail if you do a scroll on the left edge, it actually draws a dim and block interactions with the main content which is also scrolled to the right by the same amount of the drawer width.
 This is how they display their UI in a small form factor.
-Other way to change the navigation UI on different form factors is to show a `NavigationBar` in small screens, `WideNavigationRail` in collapsed mode in medium screens and a `WideNavigationRail` in expanded mode in large screens.
+Other way to change the navigation UI on different form factors is to show a `NavigationBar` or `BottomAppBar` in small screens, `WideNavigationRail` in collapsed mode in medium screens and a `WideNavigationRail` in expanded mode in large screens.
+I talk a little more on the navigation UI common in small form factors

+* **Navigation UI in Small Form Factors `TopAppBar`, `TopSearchBar`, `NavigationBar`, `BottomAppBar`:** Regular cellphones are considered small form factors, I will only talk about the bars at the top and the bottom.
+The bars at the top, the bar at the top are often referred to as top bar or top app bar, they refer to the concept of a bar at the top of the screen however in practice we can find them with specific names.
+The view system gave us the first implementation `ActionBar` this is bar is controlled by the system and nowadays you usually don't want to use it due to compatibility issues and dificulty to customize its behaviour, that is why the material implementation in the view system gave us the `Toolbar` or its material implementation `MaterialToolbar`, it is usually wrapped inside a `CollapsingToolbarLayout`(optional, is a material impl) and then a `AppBarLayout`(also optional it can be any container, , is a material impl) which is then wrapped by `CoordinatorLayout` which also wraps another scrollable view and makes posible to get animations on the top bar.
+So we have seen a term, top bar, two implementations, `ActionBar` and `Toolbar`.
+In compose what we want is first, also hide the `ActionBar` and then use the material implementation `TopAppBar`, it is usually used inside a Scaffold, we can turn this same composable into a collapsing toolbar by using nested scrolling, we just need to inform the parent container that we expect some nested scrolling, then we need to add some scrollable content and the `nestedScroll` modifier applied to the parent will do the job of expanding and collapsing our tool bar.
+In compose we much more than that implementation, we have a `TopSearchBar` provided by the material3 compose implementation, however that is deprecated in favor of `AppBarWithSearch` which seems to be a top bar with some search UI, The `TopAppBar` also has some variations, `MediumTopAppBar` and `LargeTopAppBar` which were introduced in an early version of material3 guidelines but they are replacing both by an top bar they refer to as flexible medium and large bars(`LargeFlexibleTopAppBar`, `MediumFlexibleTopAppBar`), it seems like these three replacements(
+`AppBarWithSearch`, `LargeFlexibleTopAppBar`, `MediumFlexibleTopAppBar`) in Android where introduced in some version of its 1.5.0 compose material3 implementation which is currently in alpha, and latest version as of now is `1.5.0-alpha29`. current stable version is `1.4.0` and some of the updated material3 guidelines have not yet arrived in the stable version and are only available in version `1.5.0`.